 ADHD

-ADHD Foundation – the foundation is an active organisation spreading best practice for those learners with ADHD also running local groups as well as courses and training
+ADHD Foundation: the foundation is an active organisation spreading best practice for those learners with ADHD also running local groups as well as courses and training.

-Fintan O’Regan – Successfully Teaching and Managing Children with ADHD (Nasen Spotlight)
+Fintan O’Regan: Successfully Teaching and Managing Children with ADHD (Nasen Spotlight)

 Autism

-The Reason I Jump, Naoki Higashida – We like this book because it is written by a young man identified with autism about his own experience
+The Reason I Jump, Naoki Higashida: we like this book because it is written by a young man identified with autism about his own experience.

 Communication difficulties

-This is a really useful book that tells you about what support your child should be receiving in school if they have speech, langauge and communication needs
+Language for learning in the primary school, Sue Hayden and Emma Jordan: this is a really useful book that tells you about what support your child should be receiving in school if they have speech, language, and communication needs.

-This is the secondary school version and we also find this really helpful to understand what kind of support your child with SLCN may need
+Language for learning in the secondary school, Sue Hayden and Emma Jordan: this is the secondary school version and we also find this really helps to understand what kind of support your child with SLCN may need.

-A parent’s view of speech and language needs – read what the journey to support a child with communication needs can be like
+A parent’s view of speech and language needs: read what the journey to support a child with communication needs can be like.

 Dyscalculia